 Like other types of deferred annuities – fixed or variable – MVA annuities are long-term contracts purchased from a life insurance company, designed to help you save for retirement.

-Keep in mind that withdrawals may be subject to contingent deferred surrender charges (CDSC) and a market value adjustment (MVA).
-Early withdrawals, those taken prior to age 59½, may be subject to a 10% early withdrawal federal tax penalty in addition to ordinary income taxes.
+Withdrawals may be subject to contingent deferred surrender charges (CDSC) and an MVA on the withdrawal itself.
+Early withdrawals, those taken prior to age 59½, may be subject to a 10% federal tax penalty in addition to ordinary income taxes.
 All withdrawals will reduce the death benefit and contract value.